 When applying to Jacksonville University, it's important to note the application deadline is rolling.
+Scores for either the ACT or SAT test are due June 1.
 The application fee at Jacksonville University is $30.
-It is selective, with an acceptance rate of 41.6 percent.
+It is selective, with an acceptance rate of 45.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Jacksonville University is 13:1, and the school has 63.6 percent of its classes with fewer than 20 students.
-The most popular majors at Jacksonville University include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Education; Social Sciences; and Visual and Performing Arts.
-The average freshman retention rate, an indicator of student satisfaction, is 60.8 percent.
+The student-faculty ratio at Jacksonville University is 12:1, and the school has 65.6 percent of its classes with fewer than 20 students.
+The most popular majors at Jacksonville University include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Multi/Interdisciplinary Studies; Visual and Performing Arts; and Social Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 61 percent.

 |Student gender distribution|